 - Teaching someone else material is the best way to solidify the material and learn it better.
-Although your student may feel that he understands course content, he will look at it and learn it in a completely new way when he tries to help someone else understand it.
+Although your student may feel that they understand course content, they will look at it and learn it in a completely new way when they try to help someone else understand it.

 - Tutors often make important gains in their problem-solving abilities.
 In order to help others learn material, they need to understand students and learning styles, resolve complex issues and break things down into separate parts.

 - Your student may gain a greater sense of empathy as a tutor.